Brockencote Hall, Worcestershire.

 Head Chef Tim Jenkins

-Her dessert was Warm date cake, salted toffee, coco nibs & Banana.
+We decided to share the selection of cheese & honey cake.
 Needless to say both desserts hit the spot and looked terrific.
 I am a great believer that we eat with our eyes and the beautiful presentation of all of the dishes, only reinforced that belief.

 Our dining experience was one to remember, not least because of the staff who were all exceptionally welcoming and helpful.
 The Award-winning food combined with personal and attentive service helped create a superb dining experience.

-My spacious bedroom was very peaceful and comfortable room with a king sized bed, two armchairs with a table and dressing table with a chair.
+Our Room: Our spacious feature bedroom was a very peaceful and comfortable room with a king sized bed, two armchairs with a table and dressing table with a chair.
 The décor was tasteful, traditional and beautifully appointed.

 There was also a turn back bedroom service offered which was completed whilst we were in the dining room.
 The room was also large enough to accommodate an abundance of quality, handmade furniture as well as an oversized marble fireplace.

-The 5* Breakfast was worth getting up for as there was a wide selection of cereal, fresh fruit, various conserves, pain au chocolate, toasts and smoked salmon as well as the traditional full English cooked breakfast.
+The 5* Breakfast was worth getting up for too as there was a wide selection of cereal, fresh fruit, various conserves, pain au chocolate, toasts and smoked salmon as well as the traditional full English cooked breakfast or other cooked options.

-We could have made a weekend of it by visiting Harvington Hall, a moated Elizabethan manor house famed for its priest holes which is just a mile away, but unfortunately it closed for the winter the week before.
+We could have made a weekend of it by visiting Harvington Hall, a moated Elizabethan manor house famed for its priest holes, which is just a mile away, but unfortunately it was closed for the winter.

 Maybe on my next visit to Brockencote Hall!